Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 • Parent's rates increase significantly

-• Teen's violations affect entire family policy
+• Teen's violations affect the entire family policy

 Why Adding to Parent's Policy Is Cheaper